robert-mcdermott/cmd2web/README.md

 Cmd2web is a utility that allows you to execute a command on a system and then securely view the output of that command on any other system via a web browser.
 Each time the page is reloaded the command is re-run and the output is updated.
 You can set the refresh interval that the command will be automatically re-run by you web browser.

-In addition to command output you can also also optionally expose a directory or file via Cmd2web and make it accessable via a web browser on a remove system with the --expose flag.
+In addition to command output you can also also optionally expose a directory or file via Cmd2web and make it accessible via a web browser on a remove system with the --expose flag.
 If you provide it a path to a directory, you'll get an html directory listing that lets you navigate sub-directories and view files.
-If a path to a file is provided path, only that file will be availible.
+If a path to a file is provided path, only that file will be available.
 If the exposed directory contains an 'index.html' file, it will be exposed rather than showing a directory listing.

 An expiration timer can be optionally set that will stop the Cmd2web server when the timer expires.